 Course Details The course comprises seven taught modules and a research project, and provides a broad foundation in cyber security.

 The MSc in Applied Cyber Security is available in a full-time or a part-time option.

 Full-time (1-year): Consists of seven taught modules (120 CATS points) and a 3-4 month practical project of a research nature (60 CATS).
 Students study seven taught modules (120 CATS).
 They will also commence an individual research project (60 CATS).

 Part-time (2+ years): Part-time students are normally enrolled for two years.
-The first year will normally compromise three taught modules (60 CATS), and the second year normally comprises three taught modules (60 CATS) plus an individual research project (60 CATS).
+The first year will normally compromise four taught modules (60 CATS), and the second year normally comprises three taught modules (60 CATS) plus an individual research project (60 CATS).